7 Reasons Why Your Cat Buries Their Head (The Surprising Details)

 Cats exhibit a range of strange behaviors.
 One of these behaviors is head burying.
 Usually, this occurs when a cat shoves their head underneath some blankets or a pillow.
 However, cats can also shove their head into a person’s clothes or under their legs and arms, achieving the same thing.
 Some cats may do this very often, while others may not do it at all.

 While this behavior may seem strange, it is usually not troublesome.
-Cats do this behavior for all sorts of different reasons, but very few of them are serious.
+Cats engage in this behavior for various reasons, but very few of them are serious.

 Here are some reasons your cat may like to bury their head: